upandatom96/fake-fan-adam/src/assets/md/werewolf.md

 # One Night Ultimate Werewolf Guide

-This is a fan-made consolidation of the rules for Bézier Games *One Night Ultimate Werewolf* series.
+This is an unofficial fan-made consolidation of the rules for Bézier Games *One Night Ultimate Werewolf* series.

 To purchase the games, check out [Bézier Games website](https://beziergames.com/).

+If you have questions, corrections, or concerns, you may contact adamontheinternet.com@gmail.com .

-## Overview
+## Part One: Overview

 - 4-10 players (Best with 6-8)
 - 10 minutes per game